AndyVuHoang/crypty/README.md

 ![](https://i.imgur.com/vq7g2xQ.png)

 ## Contributors:
-* Andy Vu-Hoang
+* Andy Vu Hoang
-* Arjun Umashankkar
-* Dorothy Li
 * Zachary Valery

 ## Abstract
-Firstly, we would like to accumulate data for the top 25 cryprocurrencies.
-We intend to gather all this data through coinmarketcap's API.
-As a next step, we will evaluate and interperet the data trying to identify market trends which influenced the rise and fall of the currencies and identifying correlations between different coins.
-From here, we will investigate what insights this data can have of the future then develop multiple models to compare their effectiveness and accuracy.
+In this project, we sought to analyze cryptocurrencies in the context of a data science project.
+The first step was gathering data on what we arbitrarily identified as the top 25 cryptocurrencies.
+We then conducted data analysis on those cryptocurrency data sets by creating graphics which included all of the currencies we were lookin at and a correlation analysis.
+We also conducted a time series analysis on the data.
+Then we implimented a model in accordance with the the analysis which was condiucted

 ## Technologies
 * Git: for team collaboration